Discover Luz Saint Sauveur: The ultimate guide to your stay

 Lourdes is the closest train station to Luz Saint Sauveur and is 32 km away.
 There are regular buses connecting the train station to the village.

 The closest airport to Luz Saint Sauveur is Lourdes-Tarbes which is 44 km away.
 Toulouse Blagnac Airport is 210 km by road and Pau Airport is 96 km away.

 The 965 bus service runs from Lourdes to Luz Saint Sauveur year-round and provides a great option for those who wish to leave their car behind.
 There are also seasonal bus services connecting Luz Saint Sauveur with Gavarnie (summer), Luz Ardiden ski station, and Bareges ski station.
 The liO website has the timetable information.
 Tickets can be purchased on board.

 Our tip before you board the bus is to double-check that the bus is going to Luz Saint Sauveur.
 The 965 service runs to either Cauterets or Luz Saint Sauveur but not both in one journey.
 It is clear to see on the front of the bus or ask the driver.

 There is a variety of accommodation types to choose from in Luz Saint Sauveur that will suit everybody’s taste and budget.
-Within the village, there are a range of hotels to choose from typically in the 2 and 3 star range.
-A little further out from the center of the village you can consider the beautiful hotels near the thermal spas that overlook the village.
+Within the village, there is a range of hotels to choose from typically in the 2 and 3 star range.
+A little further out from the centre of the village, you can consider the beautiful hotels near the thermal spas that overlook the village.